aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-rows-and-columns-in-php/inserting-and-deleting-rows-and-columns-in-php/_index.md

 {{< /highlight >}}
 ### **Inserting a Column**
-Developers can also insert a column into the worksheet at any location by calling the insertColumns method of the Cells collection. insertColumns method takes two parameters:
+Developers can also insert a column into the worksheet at any location by calling the `insertColumns` method of the `Cells` collection. `insertColumns` method takes two parameters:

-- Column index, the index of the column from where the column will be inserted
+- Column index, the index of the column from where the column will be inserted.
-- Number of columns, total number of columns that need to be inserted
+- Number of columns, total number of columns that need to be inserted.

 **PHP Code**